Death & Dying Ministry

 But there may be even more to this new relationship with someone who has died.
 Depending on our beliefs, and the mysterious workings of the Divine (or whatever we call That Which is greater than ourselves), we can connect directly with the spirit presence of our loved one.
 The spirits of our loved ones are around and profoundly bonded to us.
 We can talk with them and they will respond.
 We can explore any unhealed wounds we have with them, and they can be a powerful loving guide and anchor for us as we live our lives.

 Rev. Gary works with people to open and develop this connection with spirit presence through strong visual and auditory attunement, and guided meditation.
-He has been exploring this connection in his own life for over 30 years with his Dad’s spirit, and their relationship is very vibrant and a true blessing.
+He has been exploring this connection in his own life for 40 years with his Dad’s spirit, and for over 10 years with his Mom’s spirit.
+His relationship with both of them is very vibrant and a true blessing.
 Rev. Gary teaches people to do it on their own, because eventually the most powerful connection is one-on-one without outside help.

-For more information and fee schedules on Rev. Gary’s Death and Dying work, including Death Cafes, One Year to Live program; end-of-life accompaniment and support; funeral and memorial services, eulogies; counseling in befriending and transformation of grief; and staying connected with those who have died, please contact him at: 802-229-1165 or gary@reverendgaryshapiro.com
+For more information and fee schedules on Rev. Gary’s Death and Dying work, including One Year to Live program; end-of-life accompaniment and support; funeral and memorial services, eulogies; and staying connected with those who have died, please contact him here.